Chelsea, Massachusetts: Residential development

 Housing Composition: According to the 2011–2015 Community Survey, there are a total of 12,940 households in Chelsea, 27.9% of which are owner-occupied and 72.1% of which are renter-occupied.
-Although Chelsea has been known as the "City of Renters", there has been a push for home ownership.
-This has been pushed in particular by the Chelsea Restoration Corporation, which offers educational housing workshops and works in partnership with other state, municipal, and private partners to "rehabilitate properties and increase the stock of affordable housing."
+Although Chelsea has a high percentage of renters, there has been a push for home ownership by the Chelsea Restoration Corporation, which offers educational housing workshops and works in partnership with other state, municipal, and private partners to "rehabilitate properties and increase the stock of affordable housing."

-Heating: Over half (55.4%) of the housing units in Chelsea use utility gas, 29.8% use electricity, 12.7% use fuel oil, kerosene, etc. and smaller portion (2.1%) of housing units use bottled, tank, or LP gas, as well as other fuel or no fuel at all.
+Over half (55.4%) of the housing units in Chelsea use utility gas, 29.8% use electricity, 12.7% use fuel oil, kerosene, etc. and smaller portion (2.1%) of housing units use bottled, tank, or LP gas, as well as other fuel or no fuel at all.
 With these statistics in mind, Chelsea has started several initiatives towards renewable energy and sustainability.
 One includes a partnership with SolSmart, a team of individuals dedicated to implementation of Solar energy, by making solar panels accessible through zoning laws, offering affordable solar options and providing education and resources for those who are interested in these efforts.

 Reimagine Broadway

-Reimagine Broadway was a six-month long planning effort that began in 2017 to transform downtown Chelsea, with the guidance of the Chelsea City Council, City Manager Ambrosino, Planning and Developing Downtown Coordinator Mimi Graney and several others.
+Reimagine Broadway was a six-month long planning effort that began in 2017 to transform downtown Chelsea, with the guidance of the Chelsea City Council, City Manager Ambrosino and several others.
 This effort ranges from supporting small business owners to re-designing the streetscape.
 The goals of this project were to "Enhance how public space is used and accessed downtown, support existing businesses and encourage new growth, beautify the area and create a consistent, vibrant look, improve overall safety for all users, establish a circulation pattern that works for cars, buses, pedestrians, transit riders, and bicyclists."

 Transportation

 Roads

-The Route 1 North Expressway is a limited access highway that cuts City of Chelsea in half.
+The Route 1 North Expressway is a limited access highway that cuts the City of Chelsea in half.
 The Tobin Bridge, a major regional transportation artery, carries Route 1 from Chelsea across the Mystic River to Charlestown.

 Train

 Chelsea is served by the Massachusetts Bay Transit Authority's Commuter Rail.
 The Commuter Rail provides service from Boston's North Station with the Chelsea station on its Newburyport/Rockport Line.
-Chelsea does not have a link to the MBTA subway or light rail systems.
+Some MBTA Bus routes have a link to subway transit systems, including 111, 112, 114, 116, and 104.